 The Top Anti-Inflammatory Foods

 Berries (especially blueberries and strawberries) are rich in anthocyanins.
 Leafy greens provide antioxidants and vitamin K. Turmeric and ginger are powerful anti-inflammatory spices.
 Walnuts and flaxseed deliver anti-inflammatory omega-3 fats.
 Tomatoes provide lycopene.
-Extra virgin olive oil contains oleocanthal, which works similarly to ibuprofen.
+Extra virgin olive oil contains oleocanthal, the natural compound behind its peppery finish.

 Foods That Fuel Inflammation